2019

 Ann Green

 A newsletter can be a great way to engage with your donors, but the key word here is can.
 How often does that actually happen?
 Unfortunately, not very much because most donor newsletters can be used as a cure for insomnia.
 They’re too long and filled with boring articles that brag about how wonderful the organization is.
 It’s possible to create an engaging newsletter your donors will want to read.
-Here are a few ways to create a better nonprofit newsletter.
-Think about what your donors want.

 article thumbnail